Holographic Algorithms Beyond Matchgates: Symmetric A -transformable Signatures

 Furthermore, suppose that a signature $f$ of arity $n \ge 3$ can be expressed as $f = v_0^{\otimes n} + v_1^{\otimes n}$, where $v_0$ and $v_1$ are linearly independent.
 Then we define $\theta(f) = \theta(v_0, v_1)$. \end{definition}

 Intuitively, this formula is the square of the cotangent of the angle from $v_0$ to $v_1$.
 This notion of cotangent is properly extended to the complex domain.
-By insisting that $v_0$ and $v_1$ be linearly independent, we ensure that $\theta(v_0, v_1)$ is well-defined.
 The expression is squared so that $\theta(v_0, v_1) = \theta(v_1, v_0)$.

 Let $f = v_0^{\otimes n} + v_1^{\otimes n}$ be a non-degenerate signature of arity $n \ge 3$.
 Since $f$ is non-degenerate, $v_0$ and $v_1$ are linearly independent.
 The next proposition implies that this expression for $f$ via $v_0$ and $v_1$ is unique up to a root of unity.
 Therefore, $\theta(f)$ from Definition~\ref{def:sym:theta} is well-defined.